jtonouchi/LTGApp/privacy.md

 ## 5. Children's Privacy

 This app is intended for general audiences and does not knowingly collect personal information from children.
-Because no data is collected or transmitted, the app aligns naturally with child\uc0\u8209 safety expectations.
+Because no data is collected or transmitted, the app aligns naturally with child safety expectations.

 ## 6. Security

-Because all data remains on your device, its security depends on your device\'92s settings and protections (such as passcodes or biometric locks).
+Because all data remains on your device, its security depends on your device's settings and protections (such as passcodes or biometric locks).
 Please safeguard your device accordingly.

 ## 7. Changes to This Policy